Beta

 Business class saver space between JFK and AMS is capacity-controlled and genuinely scarce.
 Expect somewhere between zero and four business seats per departure released as partner awards, and that number often sits at zero for weeks at a time on high-demand dates.
 Peak summer travel (June through August) and holiday windows compress availability further.
 Flexibility of plus or minus five to seven days materially improves your odds.
 Search broadly before you commit any points, and treat availability as the binding constraint rather than the points balance.

 Transfer paths to reach these programs are well-established.
 American Express Membership Rewards transfers 1:1 to Flying Blue and 1:1 to Virgin Atlantic Flying Club, making it the most versatile currency for this route.
 Citi ThankYou Points also move 1:1 to Flying Blue and 1:1 to Virgin Atlantic, giving cardholders a direct line to both programs.
-Chase Ultimate Rewards does not transfer directly to Flying Blue or Virgin Atlantic, which limits its utility for KLM-specific redemptions, though Aeroplan at 1:1 from Chase opens Star Alliance business class at 60,000 points one-way on Lufthansa or Swiss with no fuel surcharges, a meaningful alternative if KLM space is unavailable.
+Chase Ultimate Rewards does not transfer directly to Flying Blue or Virgin Atlantic, which limits its utility for KLM-specific redemptions, though a transfer partner at 1:1 from Chase opens Star Alliance business class at 60,000 points one-way on Lufthansa or Swiss with no fuel surcharges, a meaningful alternative if KLM space is unavailable.
 Capital One miles also reach Avianca LifeMiles for a 63,000-point Star Alliance option if you want a secondary fallback.

 Against rewardztravel.com's conservative valuations, the math still pencils out attractively when you actually find the space.
 Our valuation for Flying Blue sits at 1.4 cents per point.
 A 50,000-point round-trip Promo Award carries a face value of $700 at that rate, but redeems against a cash fare near $4,000, the spread between face value and actual redemption value is where the leverage lives.
 Virgin Atlantic Flying Club points, valued at 1.5 cents per point on our tables, put 95,000 points at roughly $1,425 in face value against $7,500 in cash fare, a 7.9-cent return that far exceeds what you'd capture on nearly any other use of those points.
 Neither of these outcomes is automatic; they depend entirely on saver space being present when you search.